OSGeo/PROJ/docs/source/community/rfc/rfc-4.rst

     ``bicubic``.
     Ignored by PROJ currently.

+  * The ``area_of_use`` metadata item can be used to indicate plain text information about the area of use of the grid (like "USA - Wisconsin").
+In case of multiple subgrids, it should be set only on the first one, but applies to the whole set of grids, not just the first one.

   * The ``grid_name`` metadata item should be present if there are subgrids for this grid (that is grids whose extent is contained in the extent of this grid), or if this is a subgrid.